-As a result, fewer women join the tech workforce with only 32 per cent of women pursuing tech careers, compared to 35 per cent in 1984, regardless of the opportunities that may be available.
+Fewer women are joining the tech workforce now than they were over thirty years ago with only 32 per cent of women pursuing tech careers in 2017, compared with 35 per cent in 1984, regardless of the opportunities that may be available.
 Only six per cent of Canadian tech companies have a female founder.
 The percentage only rises to 13 per cent with male and female co-founders included.
 When it comes to decision making, only eight per cent of directors on boards of Canadian tech companies are women.